scale-it/algo-builder/docs/algob-config.md

           let algodCred = algodCredentialsFromEnv();

-Similarly for KMD credentials you can either specify credentials in KMD object or load it from ENV.
+Similarly, for **KMD** credentials you can either specify credentials in KMD object or load it from ENV.
 To load it from ENV:

 - Method 1